Oliver Neuville

-Oliver Patric Neuville (/de/; born 1 May 1973) is a German former footballer who played as a striker.
+Oliver Patric Neuville (/de/; born 1 May 1973) is a former footballer who played as a striker.
+Born in Switzerland, he represented the Germany national team.

 During an 18-year professional career which began in Switzerland, he played mainly for German clubs Bayer Leverkusen (five seasons) and Borussia Mönchengladbach (six), amassing Bundesliga totals of 334 games and 91 goals.

-Neuville appeared nearly 70 times for the Germany national team during one full decade, representing Germany in two World Cups and at Euro 2008.
+Neuville appeared nearly 70 times for Germany during one full decade, representing them at two World Cups and at Euro 2008.